skjolber/json-log-filter/README.md

  * Limit document size (skip end of document when max size is reached)
  * Remove whitespace

 The library contains multiple filter implementations as to accommodate combinations of the above features with as little overhead as possible.
-No external dependencies are necessary, except for the opt-in [Jackson] module (see below).
+No external dependencies are necessary.

-The equivalent filters are also implemented using [Jackson]:

- * filter + verify document structure in the same operation
- * allows dual filter setup:
-    * trusted (locally produced) JSON: fast filters without strict syntax validation
-    * untrusted (remotely produced) JSON: slower filter with strict syntax validation

 Bugs, feature suggestions and help requests can be filed with the [issue-tracker].